troglobit/talks/inadyn-intro/index.md

+---
+title: In-a-Dyn
-% In-a-Dyn -- DDNS What and How
+subtitle: DDNS What and How
+author:
-% Joachim Wiberg
+ - Joachim Wiberg
-% February 17, 2020
+date: February 17, 2020
+---

 # In-a-Dyn DDNS